symptoma/activemq/README.md

 ## Dockerfile to build a ActiveMQ container image.

-Based on [azul/zulu-openjdk-alpine:13-jre](https://hub.docker.com/r/azul/zulu-openjdk-alpine), as lightweight as possible.
+Based on [bellsoft/liberica-openjdk-alpine:13](https://hub.docker.com/r/bellsoft/liberica-openjdk-alpine), as lightweight as possible AND multiarch (Support for Apple M1 chip / aarch64 aka ARM64).

 Published on the Docker Hub: https://hub.docker.com/r/symptoma/activemq